 The Department of Campus Public Safety works closely with residence hall staff to help ensure the safety of students who reside at the College.
-Most student conduct issues within the residence hall are initially managed by residence hall staff but depending on the severity or urgency may be referred to the Department of Campus Public Safety or Student Services.
+Most student conduct issues within the residence hall are initially managed by residence hall staff but depending on the severity or urgency, may be referred to the Department of Campus Public Safety or Student Services.

 Maintaining a safe environment for students and ensuring the safety of those that reside in on-campus housing is of the highest priority.
 To meet this goal, staff from the residence hall routinely check in with residents to determine their general schedules and to take action if a student is unexpectedly absent for an extended period of time.
-Students may provide to the on-campus housing office; contact information for persons who they have authorized to be contacted in the event they have been reported missing.
+Students may provide to the on-campus housing office confidential, contact information for persons who they have authorized to be contacted in the event they have been reported missing.
+This information will be accessible only to authorized campus officials and law enforcement and it will not be disclosed outside of a missing person investigation.
 Parents of students who are under 18 years of age will be contacted if the student is deemed "missing", regardless of the persons who are listed on their emergency contact form.
-In compliance with the Higher Education Opportunity Act or 2008, the College has established a policy for responding to resident students who have not returned near the expected time and may be considered "missing".
+In compliance with the Higher Education Opportunity Act of 2008, the College has established a policy for responding to resident students who have not returned near the expected time and may be considered "missing".
 The full policy is available for review in the Residence Hall, Student Services and the Department of Campus Public Safety.

 A resident student may be considered "missing" if the student's absence is contrary to his/her usual pattern of behavior and unusual circumstances may have caused the absence.
-Such circumstances could include, but not be limited to; a report or suspicion that the missing person may be the victim of foul play, has expressed suicidal thoughts, is drug dependent, is in a life-threatening situation, or has been with persons who may endanger the student's welfare.
+Such circumstances could include, but not be limited to, a report or suspicion that the missing person may be the victim of foul play, has expressed suicidal thoughts, is drug dependent, is in a life-threatening situation, or has been with persons who may endanger the student's welfare.

-Missing students may be reported to the Department of Campus Public Safety, Student Life, or any College Housing staff member.
-Upon awareness of a potentially missing student, Campus Public Safety will be notified and will begin an investigation of the situation.
+Missing students need to be immediately reported to the Department of Campus Public Safety, Student Life, or any College Housing staff member.
+Upon awareness of a potential missing student, Campus Public Safety will be notified and will begin an investigation of the situation.

-If the student cannot be located after reasonable efforts, the Housing Coordinator, Director of Student Life, or Campus Public Safety staff will then contact the student's emergency contacts no later than 24 hours after the student has been suspected as missing.
-If the investigation indicates that a student is missing, Campus Public Safety will file a Missing Persons Report with the local police department.
+If the student cannot be located after reasonable efforts, the Housing Professional Staff, Director of Student Life, or Campus Public Safety staff will then contact the student's emergency contacts no later than

+24 hours after the student has been suspected as missing.
+If the investigation indicates that a student is missing, Campus Public Safety will file a missing persons report with the local police department.

 A student who is missing and is believed to be the victim of "foul play", involved in a life threatening situation, has indicated suicidal threats or it is believed they will do harm to themselves constitutes an immediate response situation.
 Campus Public Safety will be contacted immediately and will initiate a report, as well as take responsibility for notifying appropriate law enforcement agencies.